MINISTRY OF PETROLEUM & NATURAL GAS

 Filling Apertures:

-Containers should have a well-made filling opening that is
+- Containers should have a well-made filling opening that is tightly secured with airtight screw plugs, screw caps, or other reliable caps.

 -